Important Device Security Guidelines & Settings for Proroute Routers

 - Click Save and Apply

-Important: The whitelist applies to all protocols (HTTP, HTTPS, SSH) and also governs port forwarding rules — ports will not be reachable from IPs not on the whitelist.
-Ensure your own public IP is listed before enabling to avoid locking yourself out.
+Important: The whitelist applies to all protocols (HTTP, HTTPS, SSH).
+Additionally when port forward rules are configured, only the IP addresses in the whitelist can use them — ports will not be reachable from IPs not on the whitelist.
+Ensure your own public IP used for administration is listed before enabling to avoid locking yourself out.

 | Network > Firewall > Security — Remote Access IP Whitelist | |